 East Kent College – Centre for Creative Industries

-East Kent College’s new Centre for the Creative Industries was designed in collaboration with Richard Hopkinson Architects.
+East Kent College’s new Centre for the Creative Industries was designed in collaboration with Richard Hopkinson Designers.

 The centre provides a dynamic interface for collaborative work between different disciplines in the creative arts, and encourages business connections between the college and the community.
 Unusually it houses spaces for music, media, design, gaming design, practical art, editing, and photography as well a centre for entrepreneurial business development.

 A successful entry for an invited competition, our ambition for the scheme was to consolidate the college’s already strong academic pursuits and for them to be housed and nurtured in a single building where differing disciplines could collaborate, cross fertilise and exchange ideas.
 Secondly, the college wanted to link into the commercial world of creative industries by providing drop-in space and well-equipped facilities for local business and community benefit.

 Our approach to the brief extracted three key points: It ‘opened things up’, inviting and encouraging scrutiny and engagement, it created ‘happen-chance’- mixing and lingering spaces, and it created flexible spaces which different disciplines could occupy and use either simultaneously or independently.